Electrostatic analyzer: Face-field cylindrical and conical electrostatic energy analyzers

-The well-known class of cylindrical face-field energy analyzers and a more recently developed type of face-field conical electrostatic energy analyzers are very useful instruments with very wide area of applications.
-These instruments can achieve very high energy resolution combined with large acceptance aperture, what is very important for measurements of in-space plasma flows.
+The well-known class of cylindrical face-field energy analyzers, and a more recently developed type of face-field conical electrostatic energy analyzers, are instruments with a very wide area of application.
+These instruments can achieve very high energy resolution combined with large acceptance aperture, which is very important for measurements of in-space plasma flows.
 This new class of analyzers can be used in a variety of applications for studying objects with different forms and sizes, and for analysis of remote objects in the exploration of nanomaterials within a set of different methods.

 ESAs are usually designed and analyzed using an off-the-shelf ion-optics simulation-software package which includes the capability of performing Monte Carlo simulations on known test particles, thus providing the designer a better understanding of the response characteristics of the analyzer itself.

 Use in space instrumentation

 Examples of space instruments or missions using Electrostatic Analyzers: